IanDaugherty/Capstone1/README.md

 ## Further inquiries

 -There are many users in both samples with less than one hour played.
 Should these be controlled for?
-Should it count that you 'played' a game if you loaded it up once, and never played it again?
-Do Dota players have more or less '<1.0 hour' games than non-Dota users?
+Should it count that you 'played' a game if you loaded it up once and never played it again?
+Do Dota players have more or less '< 1.0 hour' games than non-Dota users?

--Do other popular games share this relationship?
-Is it a matter of time spent playing video games in general or is it specific to Dota 2 players?
+-Do other popular games, regardless of their price, share this relationship?
+Is it a matter of time spent playing video games in general or is the correlation specific to Dota 2 players only?

--This data set is over six years old, videos games and the FTP model have only gotten more popular.
+-This data set is over six years old; videos games and the FTP model have only gotten more popular.
 A similar but updated data set would be interesting to analyze in a similar way.